pema99/bonk/README.md

 in

 // We can do the same thing more succintly with the pipeline operator.
-// Bonk supports shadowing, so we can shadow the previous binding. let total =
+// Bonk supports shadowing, so we can shadow the previous binding: let total =
     iota 20
     |> map ([x] x * x)